-2. Promote Business Successes to Scaling Sanitation
+2. Scaling Sanitation for 2M people

 Look for opportunities to move faster by enabling market forces.
 This includes:

 - Developing entrepreneurs and leaders in each country who can drive implementation of sustainable services at scale (SSS) by offering the following services:

 - Latrine/toilet building and upgrading

 - Latrine/toilet finance

 - Pit/septic tank emptying

 - Sludge management and re-use in cities and small towns